-Traditionally, a Margarita consists of Silver Tequila, Triple Sec, a sugary component, and salt for the rim.
-A Mezcal Margarita follows the same principle but is a more smoky version of this all-time favorite summer cocktail.
+The classic Margarita recipe calls for Silver Tequila, Triple Sec, a sugary component, and salt for the rim.
+A Mezcal Margarita recipe follows the same principle but is a smoky version of the popular summer cocktail.

-I think the Mezcal Margarita is a drink that every true Margarita lover should have tried at least once. -Also because the Mezcal-fanbase has only been growing in recent years.
+It is a drink that every true Margarita lover should have tried at least once. -Also, the Mezcal fanbase has only been growing in recent years.
 So here is what the fuss is all about.

 Like for a Mezcal Old Fashioned, the most common choice for a Mezcal Margarita is a Joven style Mezcal.
-But because the other ingredients in the cocktail will counterbalance the flavors and smokiness to some extent, you can be brave and go for something bolder even if you're not entirely the smoky type.
+But because the other ingredients in the cocktail will counterbalance the flavors and smokiness to some extent, you can be brave and go for something bolder.

 Ilegal Mezcal Joven